-From downtown New Iberia, get on Jane Street (Highway 31), take a left on Darby Lane off the Squirrel Run neighborhood and you'll spot vibrant azaleas bushes in the first couple of blocks.
+From downtown New Iberia, get on Jane Street (Highway 31), take a left on Darby Lane off the Squirrel Run neighborhood and you'll spot vibrant azalea bushes in the first couple of blocks.

 8. Antique Rose Ville:

-Another noteworthy garden to inlude on your itinerary Antique Rose Ville, the perfect spot for relaxing for breakfast, lunch or dinner.
+Another noteworthy garden to inlude on your itinerary, Antique Rose Ville is the perfect spot for relaxing for breakfast, lunch or dinner.
 The grounds include a rose garden and pond and are open by appointment.

-Located about 12 miles Southeast of New Iberia on Highway 182, the Jeanerette Museum features a swamp room where visitors can observe more than 40 native specimens in a wildlife setting, as well as other exhibits the museum is currently closed to visitors).
+Located about 12 miles Southeast of New Iberia on Highway 182, the Jeanerette Museum features a swamp room where visitors can observe more than 40 native specimens in a wildlife setting, as well as other exhibits.
 Be sure to stop by our visitor center and pick up a map for Historic Jeanerette's walking tour.

 The Iberia Parish Convention and Visitors Bureau offers maps for the trail and more information on the various attractions.